Click on each Country to learn about domestic CLE policy

 ECCLE's innovative training is designed to actively engage participants in simulations, oral arguments, drafting exercises, sharing of professional experiences, with a view to support their legal & business skills.

-The programs of ECCLE include advanced seminars, study visits and summer intensive programs
+The ECCLE programs include advanced legal seminars, study visits and a summer course in legal & financial English.

 Enrolment is usually limited to 25-30 participants to maximise the learning experience

-A list of the programs available in 2016 is provided below.
+A list of the programs available for enrolment is provided below.

 LAKE ISEO - Study visit to legal Italy (June 2019 - II edition)